damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 conflicting priorities, the Backend Lead needs to give the green light for the support turbo developers to momentarily switch away from their other tasks.

+Support turbos are separate from the []"fix4all" rotation](/handbook/engineering/fix4all), in that turbos are on an as-needed basis while the fix4all rotation is a week-long commitment per person.

 ### Zendesk SLA settings and Breach alerts

 SLA's are set as Business Rules within Zendesk.
 For more information, please refer to the specific [Zendesk](/handbook/support/zendesk)  page.